stronnag/mwptools/docs/manual/docs/mwp-Gtk4-migration-guide.md

 ## Map Sources

-In preparation for the announced removal of the Bing Maps service, `mwp` adds two new imagery sources:
+In preparation for the announced removal of the Bing Maps service, `mwp` adds new imagery sources:

-* **ESRI Clarity** : No registration required, some minor data quality affects.
+* **Esri Clarity** : No registration required, some minor data quality affects.
+* **Esri World Imagery** : No registration required, some minor data quality affects.
 * **MapBox** : Requires registration, the user acquiring a [Mapbox API key](https://mapbox.com/).
 This key may be either stored in the Desktop keyring (managed by `libsecret`) or as a plain text string in the `gsettings` database.

 ### Keyring